nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s):
 * [n/CONTACT_NAME], [m/MODULE_NAME] and [t/TAG_NAME] are all optional fields.
 * At least one of the optional fields must be provided.
+* All contacts will be shown after copying the phone numbers of contacts.

 Example(s):
 * `copy phone m/CS2103`